annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 Payback asks: how long does it take for the capital outlay to be repaid from the returns generated?

 This is also simple, and if the availability of funding or timescale is an issue, it's very useful.
-The disadvantages are also with the simplicity – it doesn't consider total returns over lifetime of the project, or risk.
+The disadvantages are also with the simplicity – it doesn't consider total returns over the lifetime of the project, or risk.

 ## Neither of these take into account the 'time value of money'

 Cash today is worth more than cash tomorrow.
 For example:

-- opportunity cost (if you get the money now you can invest it and it could be worth more in the future whereas if you wait this opportunity is lost)
+- opportunity cost (if you get the money now you can invest it and it could be worth more in the future, whereas if you wait this opportunity is lost)
 - inflation
 - risk (a bird in the hand...)